 - The verifier verifies the annual activity level report for the first time; - No site visits have been carried out during the verification of annual activity level reports or baseline data reports in the previous two activity level reporting periods.
-In general, these periods cover 1 year, with the exception of 2021 when it relates to 2019 and 2020 data; - If, during the activity level reporting period, there have been significant changes to the installation or its sub-installations which require a significant change to the MMP.
+These periods cover 1 year; - If, during the activity level reporting period, there have been significant changes to the installation or its sub-installations which required a significant change to the MMP.
 This does not apply if the change relates only to a default value for a calculation factor.